cooperwalbrun/terraform-manager/README.md

 * Designed to either be usable as a CLI tool or called directly from Python code:
     * System exits are centralized at the CLI entrypoint
     * All console output is suppressed by default (opt-in)
+* Flexible credential configuration (multiple ways to specify your Terraform token)
 * Powerful functionality for selecting an organization's workspaces to target with operations:
     * Select workspaces in either whitelist or blacklist style
     * Select workspaces using [Unix-like filename pattern matching](https://docs.python.org/3/library/fnmatch.html)